statichunt/geeky-hugo/exampleSite/content/blog/find-freelance-writing-gigs.md

 ## What is Freelance Writing

-Freelance writing offers the freedom to work from anywhere, choose projects, and set your own rates.
+Freelance writing offers the freedom to [remotely work](/blog/remote-job-opportunities) from anywhere, choose projects, and set your own rates.
 However, to succeed, writers need more than just talent; they must also master the business side of freelancing.

 ## Finding Freelance Writing Gigs